 – Since there aren’t any restaurants inside Haleakala National Park, you might be interested in a good restaurant recommendation.
 We never miss an opportunity to go to Kula Lodge Restaurant for breakfast after visiting Haleakala.
 It’s conveniently located just a few miles outside the park.
 See my article on Kula Lodge Restaurant.

-You might notice that each sunrise is different.
-So, if you’ve been before, I think it’s still worth visiting Haleakala again and again.
+Each sunrise is different.
+So, if you’ve been before, you might still enjoy visiting Haleakala again and again.

 Have you been to Haleakala?
 What was your experience?
 Would you recommend it to your friends and family?
 Please comment.